hnthap/ketchup/README.md

 end
 ```

-With this, you can find research articles similar to the information (input text) you want to find.
+With this, you can find research articles similar to the information (query) you want to find.

 There are two ways to get started:

-* [Using Docker](#getting-started-docker) to run the web application;
+* [Using Docker](#getting-started-docker) to quickly run the web application;
 * [Using Python](#getting-started-python).

 <p align="right">[ <a href="#readme-top">back to top</a> ]</p>